GoogleCloudPlatform/php-docs-samples/analyticsdata/quickstart_oauth2/README.md

 configuration dialog and save it as `oauth2.keys.json` in the same directory with this sample app.

-4. Uncomment `$property_id` variable below and specify the value of the GA4 property id you want to access.
+4. Replace `$property_id` variable with the value of the Google Analytics 4 property id you want to access.

 5. Install the PHP bcmath extension (due to https://github.com/protocolbuffers/protobuf/issues/4465):